Congratulations on starting you doctoral studies in ENG!

 - Doctoral thesis process (your learning, official guidelines and alumni stories)

-- Research excellence (research plan, project management, entrepreneurial mindset)
+- Research excellence (research plan, project management, research ethics and integrity)

 - Career planning (understanding of the options and own identity, tools for concrete steps)

 - Scientific practices (e.g. reading, writing, data management)